 Now many will tell you that there simply is no replacement for the flavor you get from smoking.
 I agree.
 I grew up eating barbecue made by my grandfather in his restaurant.
 He stayed up all night, burned down oak and hickory into coals, and shoveled those coals into a block pit all night smoking pork shoulders for 14 hours or more.
 That level of care and putting in that kind of effort does produce the best flavor.

-What if you could get that flavor but didn’t have to stay up all night or could just push a button, throw the meat on, and come back in 8 hours?
-Well that is the exactly what you are able to do with a pellet grill/smoker.
-Yes, there is a minor difference in flavor but what you gain in convenience more than makes up for it.
+What if you could get that flavor but didn’t have to stay up all night?
+What if it was as easy as pushing a button, throwing the meat on, and coming back in eight hours?
+Well, that is exactly what you are able to do with a pellet grill/smoker.
+Yes, there is a minor difference in flavor, but what you gain in convenience more than makes up for it.